Ramkumar1122/Analyzing-Netflix-Content-A-Tableau-Exploration/README.md

 ## Data Sources

-The data used in this analysis is sourced from [insert data sources here].
+The data used in this analysis is sourced from [netflix_titles.csv].
 It includes information about Netflix titles, including metadata like title, type (movie or TV show), release year, country, and more.

 ## Project Structure

-- **/data**: This directory contains the datasets used in the analysis.
+- **netflix_titles.csv**: This directory contains the datasets used in the analysis.
-- **/visualizations**: Here you can find the Tableau workbooks and visualizations created during the analysis.
+- **Tableau Portfolio project.twbx**: Here you can find the Tableau workbooks and visualizations created during the analysis.

 ## Getting Started